Korea (magazine)

-KOREA or Democratic Peopleʼs Republic of Korea is a North Korean monthly illustrated socio-political magazine.
-It has been published since 1956 in Russian, Korean, English, French, and Chinese.
-Previously, it was also published in Spanish and Arabic.
+Korea is a North Korean monthly illustrated socio-political magazine.
+It has been published since 1956 in Russian, Korean, English, French and Chinese.
+Previously, it was also published in Spanish, and Arabic.

-The magazine publishes colorfully illustrated articles on society, economy, culture, and politics of the DPRK.
+The magazine publishes colorfully illustrated author's articles on society, economy, culture and politics of the DPRK.

-In popular culture
+In culture

-In one of Yegor Letov's most famous songs, "Everything is Going according to Plan", there are these lines:

-I bought the Korea magazine — it's good there too.
+In one of Yegor Letov's most famous songs, "Everything is Going according to Plan," there are these lines:I bought the Korea magazine — it's good there too.

 Comrade Kim Il Sung is there, it's the same as ours.